babelomics/impuSARS/README.md

 ## <a name="installation">Installation</a>

-impuSARS is running in a Docker image.
-All you need is having Docker installed (See [Dependencies](#dependencies) for details).
-To install the impuSARS image, run the following command:
+impuSARS has two running modes: (i) Docker image or (ii) conda environment.
+In the first case, all you need is having Docker installed.
+For conda enviroment, you will need having conda and curl/wget installed (See [Dependencies](#dependencies) for details).
+In any case, impuSARS can be easily installed by running the following command:

 ```
 git clone https://github.com/babelomics/impuSARS
 cd impuSARS
-./install_impuSARS
+./install_impuSARS --mode <docker/conda>
 ```
+where `--mode` can take the values **docker** or **conda** depending on your preferences.

 ## <a name="quickstart">Quick start</a>